Parameterized Complexity of Diameter: Basic Observations

-Lastly, we look at two parameter combinations related to both \param{maximum degree} and \param{diameter}.
+\paragraph{Maximum degree and diameter.} We look at two parameter combinations related to both \param{maximum degree} and \param{diameter}.
 Usually, this parameter is not interesting as the graph size can be upper-bounded by this parameter and thus fixed-parameter tractability with respect to this combined parameter is trivial.
 The input size is, however, only exponentially bounded in the parameter, so it might be tempting to search for fully polynomial algorithms.
 In \cref{sec:comb} we exclude such a fully polynomial algorithm.
 Thus, the subsequent algorithm is basically optimal.